Chloe2330/monopoly/README.md

 # Chloe's Monopoly

 Chloe's Monopoly is a simplified version of the classic Monopoly boardgame.
 The program utilizes an abstract class, an interface, and 11 object classes.
-Additionally there are two other methods in the main class. createBoard uses a 2d array to map out all squares and visually shows where each player's pieces are at. checkWinner checks for bankrupty every turn and allows users to mortgage property (for 50% original value) to earn money.
+Additionally there are two other methods in the main class. createBoard uses a 2d array to map out all squares and visually shows where each player's pieces are at. checkWinner checks for bankruptcy every turn and allows users to mortgage property (for 50% original value) to earn money.

 Note: Player 1 has the * piece and Player 2 has the ~ piece.